pacmacro/pm-server-spring/CONTRIBUTING.md

 Which compiles, packages, and runs the application in an instance of Apache Tomcat.
 The console output will tell you how to contact the server (e.g. port `8080` means `http://localhost:8080/`), and you can close the server by pressing `Ctrl + c`.

-If you have any problems whatsoever, [too bad, deal with them yourselves like adults](https://www.youtube.com/watch?v=YUrpjEuBUtk).
-Nah, I'm just kidding, open an issue!
-I (or someone else working on the project) would be more than happy to help.
+If you have any problems whatsoever, contact us or open an issue, and someone else working on the project will be more than happy to help!

-### Docker Setup
+### Docker Setup (Alternative)

 A Docker image is available for a quick and minimal way to run the server on your local machine.